-Other than that though, here’s the best places we’ve found for baby and toddler clothing:
+Other than that, though, here are the best places we’ve found for baby and toddler clothing:

 - Look for hand-me-downs.
 Let it be known that you’re happy to take outgrown clothes and baby items.
-Honestly though, You probably won’t have to worry about it.
-People tend to feel inclined to give stuff to babis.
+Honestly, though, You probably won’t have to worry about it.
+People tend to feel inclined to give stuff to babies.

 The bottom line here is that you don’t have to spend that much of your hard-earned money buying stuff for a baby.
 Their basic necessities are food and clothing – and you.

 But what about baby gear?
-Ah, that part come in part two, which you can read here.
+Ah, that part comes in part two, which you can read here.

 Get Your Garden Cheat Sheets!